-- 1. Continue to collaborate with the Village and Senior Citizen' Commission to update the Arlington Heights Age Friendly Action Plan. - a.
-Establish additional Focus Areas in Social/Civic and Health & Wellness - 2.
+- 1. Continue to collaborate with the Village and Senior Citizen' Commission to update the Arlington Heights Age Friendly Action Plan. - Establish additional Focus Areas in Social/Civic and Health & Wellness - 2.
 Continue to increase programming for active adults and seniors in strategic locations across the district.
 Started and ongoing - a.
 Continue to explore offerings in outdoor fitness, nature hikes, volunteer opportunities, art classes, dance classes, learning opportunities and social events - b.
 Consider the interests of residents in the district and offer multiple formats including facilitated, self-guided, and virtual, as appropriate - c.
 Make programs accessible to everyone to increase multigenerational opportunities - d.
 Promote the programs effectively tracking the return on investment - e.
-Ensure accessibility of parks, facilities, and parking lots considering the needs of people with mobility issues or assisted devices - f.
-Provide clear signage and high visibility at new locations - g.
+Ensure accessibility of parks, facilities, and parking lots considering the needs of people with mobility issues or assisted devices - Provide clear signage and high visibility at new locations - g.
 Continue to evaluate programs regularly for opportunities to enhance the experience - 3.
-Continue to research and develop diverse programming and new cultural events to complement current offerings.
-Started and ongoing - a.
+Continue to research and develop diverse programming and new cultural events to complement current offerings. -Started and ongoing - a.
 Learn about the different cultures and traditions that are represented in the district - b.
-Be aware of the cultural differences of the residents the district is trying to reach with programs and services - c.
-Seek partnerships with service providers to specific demographics within the district to share resources and expertise in developing opportunities - d.
+Be aware of the cultural differences of the residents the district is trying to reach with programs and services - Seek partnerships with service providers to specific demographics within the district to share resources and expertise in developing opportunities - d.
 Ensure programs are welcoming and accessible to people from all cultural backgrounds - e.
-Incorporate ethnic cuisine, performing arts, decorative colors, and recreational activities into programs and events - f.
-Consider offering programs in multiple languages - g.
-Offer programs at times that are convenient for underserved or marginalized district residents - h.
-Evaluate programs and events regularly to identify opportunities to enhance the experience - 4.
-Contin Arill & Tark Arington, Heights Bark Pistrict enticlose the sammunity and providing squality regreations feelities four flure as 255 in cost of operations.
+Incorporate ethnic cuisine, performing arts, decorative colors, and recreational activities into programs and events - Consider offering programs in multiple languages - q.
+Offer programs at times that are convenient for underserved or marginalized district residents - Evaluate programs and events regularly to identify opportunities to enhance the experience - 4.
+Contin May to Table Asilingtons, Heights, Early Pistrics entires entires and mannity by providing quality regreations decilities found from east 55 in cost of operations.
 Started and ongoing